robinnewhouse/DHNLAlgorithm/README.md

 cd source;
 setupATLAS;
 asetup AnalysisBase,21.2.90,here;
-# you can use the following for slc6:
+# # alternatively you can use the following for slc6:
 # asetup AnalysisBase,21.2.75,here;
 ```